 I felt guilty about “giving up.”
 I did.
 It took me a long time to get out of my head.
 I was paralyzed by strong words from hardened friends currently practicing Architecture as well as the belief that I was “quitting.”
 I despise that term!
 But I began to understand the value of what I had learned and accomplished under the umbrella of Architecture.
 I realized that I was prepared more than most for the jump into designing for the digital world.

 I left my job as a Junior Designer on July 16th, 2017.
-I’m now attending Designation’s six month, full time immersive UX Bootcamp.
+I’m now solving problems at the edge of Aerospace and IoT at UTC Digital.